-Due to the construction methods, it is more likely to be difficult to demonstrate satisfactory levels of air tightness and sound insulation for suspended timber ground floors.
+Due to the construction methods, it is more likely that suspended timber ground floors will be more difficult to demonstrate satisfactory levels of air tightness and sound insulation.
 In ensuring that a reasonable level of air tightness and sound resistance is achieved, the following provisions should be incorporated:

-- All joists to be supported off proprietary joist hangers at the junction with party walls and external perimeter walls. - Floor boarding to be sealed against the wall using a sealant or proprietary tape.
+- All joists to be supported off proprietary joist hangers at the junction with party walls and external perimeter walls; - Floor boarding to be sealed against the wall using a sealant or proprietary tape.